jdholtz/auto-southwest-check-in/README.md

       - AUTO_SOUTHWEST_CHECK_IN_PASSWORD=TopsyKretts
 ```

-Additional information on the Docker container can be found in the [public repository][5].
+Additional information on the Docker container can be found in the [public repository][Docker repository].

 ## Configuration
 To use the default configuration file, copy `config.example.json` to `config.json`.